serversideup/amplitudejs/README.md

 ### Using Soundcloud

-In AmplitudeJS 2.0 Soundcloud support has been added and is made as easily as possible.
+In Amplitude.js 2.0 Soundcloud support has been added and is made as easily as possible.
 All you need is a Soundcloud API Key (https://developers.soundcloud.com/).
 It's important to note that not all songs are available for streaming through the API.
-AmplitudeJS accounts for that and can help with the finding of the track.
+Amplitude.js accounts for that and can help with the finding of the track.

-When initializing AmplitudeJS, you need to add an extra attribute to the JSON config: "soundcloud_client".
+When initializing Amplitude.js, you need to add an extra attribute to the JSON config: "soundcloud_client".
 This is your public API key.

 You will also have to change your song urls to be a soundcloud link.
 This is found by clicking the "share"